 Here’s more from the interview.

-What’s one thing you’d like everyone to know about the S.C.
-Department of Social Services?
+Q. What’s one thing you’d like everyone to know about the South Carolina Department of Social Services?

 We’re trying to strengthen families and build protective factors so that they can be successful.

 Q. There’s an old saying that a bad system or a bad organizational culture trumps a good program every time.
 How do you turn this ship around, culturally?

 A. I don’t think it’s a bad system, I just think it’s under-resourced.

 In this system over the last few years, there’s been a fear-based culture where decisions that have been made or mistakes that have been made led to people getting fired.
 And that leads to more fear and people not feeling empowered to make good decisions.

 We’re focused on understanding that culture and figuring out how to change it.